Kashuab/ts-throws/README.md

 ## Functions that return errors instead of throwing

 `ts-throws` handles this by trying to match the return value against each provided error.
+In fact, this method is encouraged over `throw`ing if possible.
+Handling returned errors is ~2x faster than thrown errors.

 ```ts
 const getStringLength = throws(